tecg-cpw/html-table-fusion-lines/README.md

-# html-table-grades
+# html-table-fusion-lines

 > HTML exercise about tables

 * * *

-**html-table-grades** is an educational project, which will be used for HTML courses.
+**html-table-fusion-lines** is an educational project, which will be used for HTML courses.

 **Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
 From this point, the instruction will be in french.
 Sorry.